If you are looking to create a coop to raise a few backyard chickens, this DIY small flock chicken coop is the perfect answer.

 Finishing The Coop

-We finished this sample coop with shiplap and a metal roof.
+We finished this sample coop with shiplap and a metal roof that we had on hand.
 It took about 60 board feet of 9-1/4″ wide shiplap to complete.
 And we were able to use a single 10′ long roof panel for the roof.

 The total cost for everything came in right around $130.
 Not too bad for a coop that will last for years to come!